About Magasin III

 Magasin III believes that art has the ability to challenge and inspire people and society.
 That is why we have supported the arts since our inception, providing exhibiting artists with the opportunity to produce new works that influence, engage, and question.
 Then, as now, we invite you to experience the commitment, ambition and creativity of internationally established artists from around the world.
 Our exhibitions are at the core of our ever-growing collection of works by artists relevant to our time.

-Today Magasin III is one of the leading institutions of contemporary art in Europe.
-For over 25 years we have lent works from our collection to museums around the world.
+Magasin III has become one of the leading institutions of contemporary art in Europe.
+For over 30 years we have also lent works from our collection to museums around the world.
 Located since the beginning in a former warehouse in Frihamnen (the former Free Port of Stockholm).
 Between fall 2017 – fall 2020 the public program is currently closed to shape the future Magasin III.
 Since January 2018, Magasin III Jaffa is an permanent exhibition satellite in Jaffa/Tel Aviv, Israel.

 Magasin III – a brief history.

 At the beginning of the 1980s, Robert Weil and I discussed the idea of starting an alternative platform for contemporary visual art in Stockholm.
 At a time when the New York City art scene was a strong cultural influence, Magasin III initially drew significant inspiration from the US and especially from New York.

 During these first years, we worked under a kind of unspoken mantra that we in Sweden would “lose out” if Magasin III didn’t step in to fill a gap.
 It became clear that we could act as an important arena for art both nationally and in Scandinavia; the opportunities to invite and introduce the international art scene to Magasin III seemed limitless.